mpatraw/butterfly/README.md

 ```

 # Simple Example (With Comments)

+This example builds a cave.
+You can see the full source here: [ex1.c](https://github.com/mpatraw/butterfly/raw/master/examples/ex1.c) and play with the values.

 ```c
 /* This can be created any way you'd like.
 This is an 80x24 map filled